 Clubs:

-The Firs is located next door to the Pilot Field and was once known as the Pilot Field upper pitch before becoming a ground in its own right.
-A small all-weather pitch stands at the southern end of the ground and remaining grass pitch has recently been used for youth football and baseball…
+Situated beside the Pilot Field, the Firs was originally known as the upper pitch before developing into a ground in its own right.
+A small all‑weather surface occupies the southern end, while the remaining grass pitch has most recently been used for youth football and baseball.

-The Pilot Field was originally a large sloping meadow, before being split into upper and lower pitches in 1921.
-The upper pitch became home to Hastings & St Leonards FC after they were forced off the lower pitch following the formation of Hastings United in 1948.
-In 1979 the amateur club changed its name to Hastings Town and it was around this time they had invested in improving the facilities at the ground.
+The Pilot Field began as a large sloping meadow before being divided into upper and lower pitches in 1921.
+The upper pitch became the home of Hastings & St Leonards FC after they were displaced from the lower pitch when Hastings United was formed in 1948.
+In 1979 the amateur side changed its name to Hastings Town, and around this time the club invested in improving the facilities at the upper ground.

 Also known as: Central Cricket Ground